7 Business Signage Tips for Maximum Impact

 Bonus Tips: Location, Visibility and Quality

 A key component to sign effectiveness is location.
 Of course, areas with more traffic are better for putting your sign, but there’s more to it.
-These considerations will all affect your outcomes:
+Here are a few additional business signage tips:

-• Visibility - how easy is it to notice?
-Is it big enough?
+• Visibility: Is it big enough?
+Can it be seen easily from a distance?
 Does it require commercial lighting?

-• Are buildings, tree limbs, or other items covering it from view?
+• Obstructions: Are buildings, tree limbs, or other items blocking the view of your sign?

-• Does it need to be repaired or replaced?
+• Condition: Does it need to be repaired or replaced?
+Ensure your sign is in good condition.
+Poor signage can deter potential customers.

-Last number to remember: the aforementioned study from Outdoor Signs America also sheds light on the fact that more than 65% of consumers admit matching a product’s or service’s quality to the quality of the business signage; 50% of those surveyed said that poor signage would even deter them from entering a business completely.
+Last number to remember: the aforementioned study from Outdoor Signs America also reveals that more than 65% of consumers admit matching the quality of a product or service with the quality of the business signage, and 50% of those surveyed said that poor signage would even deter them from entering a business completely.

-Although this list of business signage tips should help you in planning your sign, far more goes into a successful production and installation.
+Although these business signage tips will help you design a more effective sign, successful production and installation require expertise.
 You can reach out to our team at Flexlume to get expertise and guidance in making the best, most effective sign for your business.